-(a) Composition of the FRB.
+- (a) Composition of the FRB.
 The FRB panel shall consist of three (3) faculty members, including a chair, appointed by the UFE from the ranks of Full Professors.
 The panel shall receive training regarding the proper standard of review by University and UFE representatives.
-The panel shall be appointed within five seven (57) calendar days of the filing of the appeal, with written notice of such appointments provided to the appellant and the Chief Academic Officer.
+The panel shall be appointed within seven (7) calendar days of the filing of the appeal, with written notice of such appointments provided to the appellant and the Chief Academic Officer.
 The Chief Academic Officer and/or the appellant have the right to challenge panel members because of a conflict of interest or lack of impartiality.
 Any such challenges shall be filed within twenty-four (24) hours of receipt of the notice of appointment.
-The president of the UFE shall rule on any such challenge and either deny the challenge or appoint another member to the panel within three (3) calendar days of receiving the challenge.

-- (b) Panel Procedures.
+The president of the UFE shall rule on any such challenge and either deny the challenge or appoint another member to the panel within three (3) calendar days of receiving the challenge. - (b) Panel Procedures.
 Grounds for appeal shall be limited to the failure to provide adequate consideration, i.e., procedural issues.
 The appeal shall set forth with specificity the nature of the alleged failure to provide adequate consideration.
-Within five (5) days of receiving the appeal, the lowest body rendering a negative recommendation shall submit a response to the appeal with the FRB with a copy provided to the appellant.
-Within ten (10) days of receiving the appeal or five (5) days of the unchallenged appointment of the panel, whichever is greaterseven (7) calendar days from the date that the panel is fully appointed, the FRB shall convene.
+Within seven (7) calendar days from the date that the panel is fully appointed, the FRB shall convene.
 The appellant shall appear before the FRB to explain why he/she believes adequate consideration has not been provided and to answer questions by the FRB.
 While the appellant may be accompanied by person(s) of his/her choice, only the appellant may address the FRB, unless otherwise requested.
 The University shall be represented at the hearing by the Chief Academic Officer or designee.
 The FRB may consider any documents or testimony deemed relevant.
 The appellant bears the burden of establishing that he/she has not been accorded adequate consideration.
 The deliberations of the FRB shall be closed and confidential.
-Within seven fourteen (714) working calendar days of the close of the hearingconvening, the FRB shall complete its hearing and issue a written decision to the appellant and the Chief Academic Officer that: - (i) Adequate consideration was given; or - (ii) Adequate consideration was not given and require that the lowest body rendering a negative recommendation reconsider.
-In such instances, the FRB should indicate the ways in which it believes that consideration may have been inadequate.
+Within fourteen (14) calendar days of convening, the FRB shall complete its hearing and issue a written decision to the appellant and the Chief Academic Officer that: